ColtonSilvaonKnoxKontor/ColtonSilvaonKnoxKontor/README.md

 <img src="https://hosted.weblate.org/widget/openwrt/-/ms/multi-blue.svg" alt="Translation status" />
 </a>

+However, as we are trying to translate them into filipino, those technical and other words that has unconfortable sounding when you read them in Filipino that's why some of them are left untranslated.

 ## Achievements
 This human currently contributed on translation projects.
 You may look at these repository projects for details: